uwblueprint/rowan-house/.github/ISSUE_TEMPLATE/ticket-template.md

 ---
-name: Feature Implementation
+name: Feature Outline
-about: Creating something new for the website!
+about: A flow that a user would go through.
 title: ''
 labels: ''
 assignees: ''